maxisme/max.me.uk/content/blog/when-to-ask-for-help-as-a-developer.md

 draft = true
-meta_description = "When to ask for help as a developer vs finding out the answer yourself." tags = ["Programming", "Learning"] title = "Learning by doing vs learning by listening as a developer"
+meta_description = "When to ask for help as a developer vs finding out the answer yourself." tags = ["Programming", "Learning"] title = "Learning by doing vs learning by listening as a software engineer at a new place"

 +++